apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### November 25th, 2019: Apache Jackrabbit Oak 1.20.0 released
+Apache Jackrabbit Oak 1.20.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#latest) page for more details.

 #### November 12th, 2019: Apache Jackrabbit Oak 1.10.6 released
 Apache Jackrabbit Oak 1.10.6 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.